Visit our Libraries - Young, Hillyer & Josten. Request books online - delivery is fast! Learn more

 New Neilson Library

 Smith College is committed to fair labor practices and has a long history of successful construction projects on campus utilizing a diverse mix of contractors.
-Such projects include the Schacht Center, Ford Hall, Campus Center, the Friedman Apartments, and the renovation of Cutter & Ziskind houses.
+Such projects include the Schacht Center, Ford Hall, Campus Center, the Friedman Apartments and the renovation of Cutter and Ziskind houses.

 The college also seeks to improve participation of women/minority workforce labor and business enterprises in the Neilson Library construction project.
 As a selective college dedicated to women’s education, and with the nationally significant undertaking of Neilson Library scheduled for bid in 2018, Smith is in a position to have a positive effect in creating opportunities for women and minorities in the construction industry.